Australian Business Number.

 Income received on a sale basis instead of a salaried basis.

 It can be difficult to compare home loans that have different interest rates and fees.
 This is why credit providers must give a comparison rate when they advertise a rate or a weekly payment for home loans.
 The comparison rate includes the interest rate or weekly repayment amount, plus most fees and charges.
-A comparison

 Early stage of the lender application process.
 There are still outstanding conditions to be met on the way to receiving ‘unconditional approval’.

 A loan sought to facilitate building on land owned by the applicant.

 Relevant industry training that includes seminars, certificates, workshops, etc. This is usually measured in hours.
 Different bodies have varying minimum requirements, as follows:

 A term used to describe a mortgage broker.
 The MFAA tried to introduce this as an industry standard, but variations still widely exist.